-In November 2019 Essential Energy in partnership with Council commenced deployment of LED streetlights to replace old and inefficient streetlight technology throughout the Bathurst Local Government Area.
+In November 2019 Essential Energy, in partnership with Council, commenced deployment of LED streetlights to replace old and inefficient streetlight technology throughout the Bathurst Local Government Area.

-As of February 2021 more than 5,600 streetlights (about 95% of Bathurst streetlights) have been upgraded to LED luminaires, delivering improved streetlight quality across the city and villages, and reducing Council’s spend on streetlighting by almost 60%.
+The project was completed in 2023 with over 6000 streetlights now converted to LED, delivering improved streetlight quality across the city and villages, and reducing Council’s spend on energy for streetlighting by 60%.

 The new luminaires are ‘Smart Control’ enabled, meaning that they are designed to accept a smart controller which can monitor and control the operation of the streetlights.
 When coupled with a communication network the smart street lighting controls will be able to:

 Bathurst Regional Council and Essential Energy (supported by the Southern Lights group of councils) are currently conducting a pilot of streetlighting smart controls in Central Bathurst.
 The pilot includes several dimming trial locations whereby streetlights will be dimmed between 11pm and 5pm to the minimum level required to still meet Australian Standards for streetlighting levels.
-A network of about 200 streetlights will also have a second smart control or ‘Zhaga’ port which will enable future smart city applications to be deployed as they are needed.
+A network of about 200 streetlights also have a second ‘Zhaga’ port which will enable future smart city applications to be deployed as they are needed.
 Some applications which are possible are traffic counting and environmental monitoring.
-Many Zhaga compatible sensors are still in the development phase and Council will trial various sensors as they become available.
+Zhaga compatible sensors are still in the development phase and Council will trial various sensors as they become available.